udjfvnsaoepna/mhddos_proxy/README.md

                              Refer to MHDDoS docs for available options (https://github.com/MHProDev/MHDDoS)

-# Examples
+# Examples | Приклади

 For HTTP(S) targets, attack method is randomly selected from `--http-methods` option (see above for the default).

 For TCP targets, attack method is TCP FLOOD

 For UDP targets, attack method is UDP FLOOD.
 **VPN IS REQUIRED FOR UDP**, proxying is not supported.